arianseyedi/coding-interview/README.md

    1. **Data Structures**:

       * **dataStructures_LinkedIntLists**:
          Description: A linked int list implementation and most commonly used methods such as get, remove(first, last, any), toString, shift left/right and remove duplicate.
+         - *removeDups()*: remove duplicates in a linked list only in O(n) runtime.

       * **dataStructures_StacksAndQueues**:
          - **ExtremaStack.java**: